WorkOfStan/seablast/README.md

 - add models for the app business functionality,
 - optionally modify view templates.

-The framework takes care of logs, database, multiple languages, friendly URL.
+The framework takes care of logs, database, multiple languages, user friendly HTTP errors, friendly URL.
 (The future is in an easy to maintain technology.)

 - See <https://github.com/WorkOfStan/seablast-dist/> for example of how to use it.
 It's a public template, so you can start creating your app by duplicating that repository.